hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 operations for acquiring the permits.
 This data structure is a part of CP Subsystem.

 Semaphore is a cluster-wide counting semaphore.
 Conceptually, it maintains a set of permits.
-Each `acquire()` waits if necessary until a permit is available, and then takes it.
+Each `acquire()` waits if necessary until a permit is available and then takes it.
 Dually, each `release()` adds a permit, potentially releasing a waiting acquirer.
 However, no actual permit objects are used; the semaphore just keeps a count of the number available and acts accordingly.

 A basic Semaphore usage example is shown below.